exercism/v3/languages/python/exercises/concept/log-levels/.docs/instructions.md

-In this exercise you'll be processing log-lines.
+In this exercise, you'll be processing log messages with six severity levels.

 Each log line is a string formatted as follows: `"[<LVL>]: <MESSAGE>"`.